mlal83/Braydon/README.md

 ## Unfixed Bug

-Though the profile page can be updated as many times as the user wants, the edit button will not work.
-This functionality is something that will be improved for the next iteration.
+While users can update their profile page as often as they like, currently, the edit button does not clear automatically, requiring manual deletion of unwanted content.
+This functionality is slated for improvement in the next iteration.

-The comments and users storys are submitting successfuly to the database and I am able to submit them to the website successfully, however the modal message that it has 'successfully submitted' will not show.
-My code broke a few times and in the midst of fixing it, I must have triggered something.
-Its an improvment I must improve upon in my next iteration.
+Users are able to fill out their bio and update their profile picture.
+However, the display of social media information for other users to show is currently not functioning as intended.
+I am actively investigating this issue and plan to address it in the upcoming iteration.
+Lowercase usage has been tested but does not seem to affect functionality.
+Upon checking the database, the entry is available, but we are investigating why it is not populating correctly on the website.

 ## Deployment